 Carol Stokes Tel: 647-328-7631 Email:

-The A.O.S mission is: to bring the serving hand of Christ from the altar to the marginalized of the maritime industry; to all seafarers who come to our shores, regardless of their creed or nationality.
-By seafarers we mean those who are onboard merchant ships or fishing vessels & also all those who have undertaken for whatever reason a sea voyage.
+The AOS mission is to bring the serving hand of Christ from the altar to the marginalized of the maritime industry; to all seafarers who come to our shores, regardless of their creed or nationality.
+By seafarers we mean crew members on board merchant ships, cargo carriers, tankers, cruise ships or fishing vessels.
+We also extend pastoral services to their families at home as well as those who earn a livelihood by working in the various sectors of seafaring activities.
+For example, the stevedores and labourers at the docks, staff of shipping companies and the agents.

-The Seafarers that pass through the seaports in Oshawa and Toronto come from many nations, races, cultures and faiths.
-They are greeted with the ministry of hospitality to affirm their common human dignity, to address timely needs, and to offer prayer and worship in accordance with their beliefs.
-This will allow seafarers themselves to take their place in the Apostleship of the Sea, with the aim of evangelising their maritime world and making the Church present and active at sea.
+The seafarers that pass through the seaports in Toronto and Oshawa come from many nations, races, cultures and religions.
+They are greeted by Port Chaplains and/or their collaborators to affirm their common human dignity and to address any timely needs.
+Prayer and worship service will be offered in accordance with the beliefs of the seafarers, making the Church present and their faith active on their voyages and in their lives.

 International Airports have become "meeting plazas" of our "global village."